dsheeler/CoverflowAltTab/README.markdown

 Customization
 --------------

-You can change the background color and gradient by adjusting the corresponding values in the `stylesheet.css` file.

-For those who want, it's also possible to change the position of the window title box (top or bottom), the icon size and spacing and the vertical offset.
+For those who want, it is possible to set some preferences like animation time, panel visibility, background dim factor, window title position and window icon style.
-To do so, open the `switcher.js` file within the CoverflowAltTab extensions directory, modify the corresponding lines (they are highlighted) and restart Gnome-Shell/Cinnamon.
+To do so, open the `switcher.js` file within the CoverflowAltTab extensions directory, modify the corresponding lines at the beginning of the script and restart Cinnamon.